DraganAkeljic/algorithms/Percolation/README.md

 In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability p (and therefore blocked with probability 1 − p), what is the probability that the system percolates?
 When p equals 0, the system does not percolate; when p equals 1, the system percolates.
-The plots below show the site vacancy probability p versus the percolation probability for 20-by-20 random grid (left) and 100-by-100 random grid (right).
+The plots below show the site vacancy probability p versus the percolation probability for 20-by-20 random grid (top) and 100-by-100 random grid (bottom).

 ![img3](https://coursera.cs.princeton.edu/algs4/assignments/percolation/percolation-threshold20.png)
 ![img4](https://coursera.cs.princeton.edu/algs4/assignments/percolation/percolation-threshold100.png)